For all the ones who are starting in the world of online advertising, today’s post on Online Advertising Terms will make you “dam” confident for sure.

-More specifically, the video ads, as well as the banners and other special advertising that have an interactive or commonly known as visual element beyond the usual are called as rich media.
+More specifically, the video ads, as well as the banners and other special advertising that have an interactive or commonly known visual element beyond the usual, are called rich media.

 Well, an ad blocker is a software product that goes on to prevent advertisements from appearing with the content which the user is intentionally viewing.

 In fact, there are many reasons for blocking an ad.

 One of the major reasons is the fact that many find marketing ads mostly annoying and sometimes even stressful.